-- If the check valve fails one of these tests, it must be replaced. - Install the check valve with the arrow pointing toward the fuel tank.
+- If the check valve fails one of these tests, it must be replaced. - Install the check valve with the arrow pointing toward

 Sediment Bowl:

 The rubber vent hose has a sediment bowl to prevent water from entering the fuel tank.